Jack Singer: Sports Interests

 An all-round athlete as a teenager, Singer was a star pitcher on the Central Memorial High School baseball team, a quarterback, and a Canadian Golden Gloves boxer with 17 straight wins.
 As a teenager, Singer won the Canadian lightweight amateur boxing championship, and had his sights set upon a professional career.
 However, injuries in the form of two perforated eardrums ultimately convinced him otherwise.

-As a friend to athletes from all types of events, Singer raised money for WWII causes, bringing in top boxers for exhibition matches.
+Singer raised money for WWII causes, bringing in top boxers for exhibition matches.